 There are many well-known companies that are a result of recent mergers and acquisitions.
 For example, ExxonMobil.
 ExxonMobil started in 1999 as a $75.3 billion merger between oil companies Exxon and Mobil.
 Shareholders surrendered their stocks and were issued new stocks to replace them.
 This is known as a purchase deal and is often classified as a merger.

 There are also unfriendly M&As, known as "hostile takeovers," in which one company is against the deal.
 The acquiring firm actively purchases stakes of the target company in order to gain a controlling interest, which results in a forced acquisition.
 In 2008, InBev offered to acquire Anheuser-Busch for $46 billion, which shareholders resisted.
-InBev upped their offer to $52 billion or $70 a share, an amount that swayed shareholders to accept the deal — even though it wasn't favored by much of the company itself.
+InBev upped its offer to $52 billion or $70 a share, an amount that swayed shareholders to accept the deal — even though it wasn't favored by much of the company itself.

-The majority of mergers and acquisitions are positive, and experienced attorneys know how to not only help their client understand and achieve the best possible terms, but also how to maximize success by creating "win-win" situations for both parties.
+The majority of mergers and acquisitions are positive, and experienced attorneys know how to not only help their clients understand and achieve the best possible terms but also how maximize success by creating "win-win" situations for both parties.
 For attorneys representing clients involved in unfriendly or forced acquisitions, helping clients understand and implement available dissenting shareholder rights is often critical.
 A thorough and deep understanding of the Corporations Code and all relevant entity documents is essential to putting a client in the best possible position.